jindal013/jaxformer-website-v2/_pages/sharded.md

 #     for hyperlinks within the post to work correctly.
 #   - please use this format rather than manually creating a markdown table of contents.
 toc:
+  - name: Foundations of Sharding
+  - name: Data Parallelism
+  - name: Pipeline Parallelism
-  - name: Where Does the Time Go?
+  - name: Tensor Parallelism
   - subsections:
-      - name: "Visualizing rooflines"
+      - name: "RMSNorm"
-      - name: "Matrix multiplication"
+      - name: "Embedding"
-      - name: "Network communication rooflines"
+      - name: "RoPE"
-  - name: A Few Problems to Work
+      - name: "Attention"

 # Below is an example of injecting additional post-specific styles.
 # This is used in the 'Layouts' section of this post.